Mesoamerican chronology: Classic period

 The arts of Mesoamerica reached their high-point in this era.
 Especially notable are the Maya stelae (carved pillars), exquisite monuments commemorating the stories of the Royal families, the rich corpus of polychrome ceramics, mural painting, and music.
 In Teotihuacan, architecture made great advances: the Classic style was defined by the construction of pyramidal bases that sloped upward in a step-wise fashion.
 The Teotihuacan architectural style was reproduced and modified in other cities throughout Mesoamerica, the clearest examples being the Zapotec capital of Monte Alban and Kaminal Juyú in Guatemala.
 Centuries later, long after Teotihuacan was abandoned c.
 700 CE, cities of the Postclassic era followed the style of Teotihuacan construction, especially Tula, Tenochtitlan, and Chichén Itzá.

 Many scientific advances were also achieved during this period.
 The Maya refined their calendar, script, and mathematics to their highest level of development.
 Writing came to be used throughout the Mayan area, although it was still regarded as a noble activity and practiced only by noble scribes, painters, and priests.
 Using a similar system of writing, other cultures developed their own scripts, the most notable examples being those of the Ñuiñe culture and the Zapotecs of Oaxaca, although the Mayan system was the only fully developed writing system in Precolumbian America.
 Astronomy remained a matter of vital significance because of its importance for agriculture, the economic basis of Mesoamerican society, and to predict events in the future such as lunar and solar eclipses, an important feature for the rulers, proving to the commoners their links with the heavenly world.

 The Middle Classic period ended in Northern Mesoamerica with the decline of Teotihuacan.
 This allowed other regional power centers to flourish and compete for control of trade routes and natural resources.
 In this way the late Classic era commenced.
 Political fragmentation during this era meant no city had complete hegemony.
 Various population movements occurred, caused by the incursion of groups from Aridoamerica and other northern regions, who pushed the older populations of Mesoamerica south.
 Among these new groups were the Nahua, who would later found the cities of Tula and Tenochtitlan, the two most important capitals of the Postclassic era.
-In addition, southern peoples established themselves in the center of Mexico, including the Olmec-Xicalanca, who came from the Yucatán Peninsula and founded Cacaxtla and Xochicalco.
+In addition, southern peoples established themselves in the center of Mexico, including the Olmeca-Xicallanca, who came from the Yucatán Peninsula and founded Cacaxtla and Xochicalco.